-Enjoy lunch at the local restaurant and take the road trip back to Bangkok.
-Transfer to the airport for your 80-minute flight to Chiang Rai.
+This afternoon, transfer to Bangkok Airport for your 80-minute flight to Chiang Rai.

-Day 6: Chiang Rai
+Day 6: Chiang Rai Meals: B, L, D

 This morning, head out to see the area known as the 'Golden Triangle'; the point where the borders of Thailand, Laos and Myanmar meet.
 This area was once a hub of opium production, but since the 1970s, Thailand has been promoting local initiatives to enable locals to switch to other sources of income, such as tea, coffee and tourism.